Government of Canada / Gouvernement du Canada

 • (a) records and books of account indicating all financial transactions made while transacting business as a customs broker;

-• (b) a copy of each customs accounting document made while transacting business as a customs broker and copies of all supporting documents, and a copy of the information transmitted by electronic means to the Canada Customs and Revenue Agency while transacting business as a customs broker;
+• (b) a copy of each customs accounting document made while transacting business as a customs broker, a copy of all supporting documents and a copy of the information transmitted by electronic means to the Agency while transacting business as a customs broker;

 • (c) copies of all correspondence, bills, accounts, statements and other papers received or prepared by the customs broker that relate to the transaction of business as a customs broker; and

-• (d) separately, all of the records, books of account and copies referred to in paragraphs (a) to (c) relating to business transacted under paragraph 13(1)(c).
+• (d) separately, all of the records, books of account and copies referred to in paragraphs (a) to (c) relating to business transacted under section 13.

 • (2) Every customs broker shall retain the information for a period of six years after the importation of the goods to which the information relates.